Cold Mulberry Soup With Ginger Yogurt

 Place the berries and liquid into a blender.
 Puree until smooth.

 Strain soup through a fine-mesh strainer.
 Discard solids.
-Place soup in the refrigerator to chill, at least 1 hour.
+Place soup in the refrigerator to chill.

 Garnish with a dollop of Ginger Yogurt.

-To make the Ginger Yogurt: mix 3 to 5 tbsp.
-Greek yogurt; the juice of half a lemon; and 1 to 3 tbsp. fresh grated ginger.
+To make the Ginger Yogurt: mix Greek yogurt, the juice of half a lemon, and fresh grated ginger.
 Chill until ready to serve.